Darxo/Hardened/README.md

 ## Fixes

 - **Discovered Talent** can no longer be picked while you have any pending attribute level-ups.
-As a result it can no longer accidentally overwrite pending artificial level-ups that were granted by effects other than Gifted (e.g. from Blue Vial)
+As a result it can no longer be used to transform pending artificial level-ups (Gifted, Blue Vial, Veteran Level-Ups) into ones that scale with stars
+- Parties on the world map are no longer hidden after loading a game, while the game is still paused

 # Requirements